-- A. Energy Efficiency and Conservation Procurement Targets - i The Report shall contain findings from analyses and recommendations of savings potential targets for electric and natural gas through Energy Efficiency and Conservation Procurement over a six-year time period. - ii The report shall identify recommend targets for Energy Efficiency and Conservation Procurement strategies for achieving savings targets over at least a three-year period. - iii.
-The Report shall provide a discussion of how the savings targets are costeffective, reliable, prudent, environmentally responsible and less than the cost of supply. - E. System Reliability Procurement Recommendations - i The Report shall contain recommendations for processes, including screening criteria, for identifying and implementing System Reliability Procurement investments that potentially meet Least-Cost Procurement Standards. - ii The report shall identify strategies and technologies that potentially contribute to System Reliability Procurement. - F. Performance Incentive Plans - i The Report shall identify recommendations for performance incentives that the distribution company is eligible to earn through Least-Cost Procurement. - G. Least-Cost Procurement Standards - i The Report shall identify recommendations for updates to Least Cost-Procurement Standards. - H. Recommended Rulings - i The Report shall state any findings OER and the Council recommend the PUC adopt by order. - I. Stakeholder Processes
+- A. Energy Efficiency and Conservation Procurement Targets - i The Report shall contain findings and recommendations of savings targets for electric and natural gas through Energy Efficiency and Conservation Procurement over a six year three-year time period. - The report shall identify strategies for achieving savings targets over at least a three year period. - iii.
+The Report shall provide discussion of how the savings targets are cost-effective, reliable, prudent, environmentally responsible and less than the cost of supply. - B. System Reliability Procurement Recommendations - i The Report shall contain recommendations for processes, including screening criteria, for identifying System Reliability Procurement investments that potentially meet Least-Cost Procurement Standards. - ii.
+The report shall identify strategies and technologies that potentially contribute to System Reliability Procurement.

+C. Performance Incentive Plans

+- The Report shall identify recommendations for performance incentives that the distribution company is eligible to earn through Least Cost Procurement. - D. Least-Cost Procurement Standards - The Report shall identify recommendations for updates to Least Cost Procurement Standards. - E. Recommended Rulings - The Report shall state any findings OER and the Council recommend the PUC adopt by order. - F. Stakeholder Processes - i The Report shall contain, as attachment, minutes of public Council meetings at which the Report was discussed. - ii.
+The Report shall contain, as attachment, any visual presentations related to the development of the Report made at public Council meetings.